 Below average distortion performance.
 THD rises as the volume is raised and is audibly noticeable at high levels.

 The MU8000 uses Samsung's 2017 Tizen platform.
 Tizen received a visual overhaul for 2017 and now has a white theme and nicer animations.
 Unfortunately this visual overhaul caused the interface to have much more frame drops and choppy animations, although responsiveness and speed when navigating the interface are unaffected.
 Indeed, Tizen is one of the better smart TV platforms when it comes to ease of navigation; the interface is simple and it's easy to find what you're looking for.
 Voice commands spoken to the microphone on the remote can help the user skip navigating the interface entirely by opening apps and changing settings directly.
-Content can be played from USB flash drives when they are plugged into one of the three USB ports.

 The MU8000 has a small ad box on the home screen and in the app store, though it doesn't appear all the time.
 There is no way to disable these ads.